Joe Cinque's Consolation: Critical response

 Joe Cinque's Consolation was reviewed in a number of major newspapers and magazines.
 It was praised for Garner's writing and its positioning as Joe Cinque's story.
-Criticisms of the book centered on it failing to tell the story it set out to tell, particularly its inability to explain Singh or her actions and her failure to engage with the purpose of the adversarial justice system.
+Criticisms of the book centred on it failing to tell the story it set out to tell, particularly its inability to explain Singh or her actions and her failure to engage with the purpose of the adversarial justice system.
 Some saw this as a deliberate attempt by Garner – to honour Cinque, whose family had been not been given a voice or adequate justice by the court.
 In his review for the Australian Book Review, Peter Rose remarked that "books such as Joe Cinque’s Consolation often dignify the parents' agony and indignation.
 In Maria Cinque we have one of the great stalwarts in this literature of loss.
 She is always there in court – listening, occasionally hissing and weeping, raging when she must.
 'They were keeping vigil,’ Garner says, marvelling at the Cinques' stamina.
 Which is what Garner becomes conscious of doing."
 He further commented on the book being Garner's conscious testament to the injustice dealt to Joe Cinque and his family: "For what are these books but tributes to the dead, swipes at our forgetfulness, minor consolations for the living: the parents and siblings and friends who feel devastated and betrayed?
 One thinks of all the unattested lives, the little murders".

 Elisabeth Hanscombe, writing for Academia, wrote that Garner's writing, and her depiction of Anu Singh, addressed the notion that for a layperson it "may perhaps be difficult to understand that someone can be extremely intelligent, can function well academically, be beautiful and at the same time be seriously disturbed".

 One reviewer compared it with The First Stone (1995), noting that it was less about the underlying debates and more about the story.
 Another, Maryanne Dever (writing for the Australian Women's Book Review) criticised similarities in the themes of both books, particularly Garner's perceived hostility to the women subjects and their physical appearance.

 The cover of the re-printed edition from 2006 contains a blurb extracted from a review in The Bulletin, which reads: "A book which functions at one level as a psychological mystery, but at deeper levels is an exploration of the adequacy of the law to dispense justice, and the responsibility that human beings have to each other...It is told with compassion, a singular kind of honesty, and unadorned intelligence".